peteroupc/peteroupc.github.io/morealg.md

 2. Follow (1), except as follows: (A) _M_ is equal to the integer modulus minus 1.
 (B) For the last copy of the automaton, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for copy 0 of the automaton.  &#x25a1;

-**Proposition 7**: _If a pushdown automaton has a bounded stack size, it can simulate only rational functions._
+**Proposition 7**: _If a full-domain pushdown automaton has a bounded stack size, it can simulate only rational functions._

 _Proof Sketch_: Just transform the automaton into a finite-state machine in which each state not only holds the automaton's original state, but also encodes the contents of the stack (which is possible because the stack's size is bounded).
 Then, each operation that would push, pop, or change the top symbol transitions to a state with the appropriate encoding of the stack instead.
 Because the result is a finite-state machine, it follows that the original automaton can simulate only a rational function. &#x25a1;